Tracking What You Cannot See

 Our faces bulge, stretch, and wrinkle uniquely with each facial action.
 I have used these changes to train labelers to recognize and accurately classify discrete expressions from skin movement alone.
 With well-directed documentation, a comprehensive set of examples, and a high-quality camera, you can extrapolate bounds of information with a limited FOV.

 Many people get blocked by action unit names like cheek raiser and assume, “We can’t track cheek raiser because our FOV doesn’t cover the cheek area.”
-But cheek raiser is more than its name reveals; it’s an action caused by the contraction of the orbicularis oculi muscle, which surrounds the eye.
-While movements of the orbicularis oculi do impact the cheeks, most changes actually take place in the eye socket area.
+But cheek raiser is more than its name reveals; it’s an action caused by the contraction of orbicularis oculi, a muscle surrounding the eye area.
+While movements of the orbicularis oculi do impact the cheeks, many changes actually take place in the eye socket area.
 As long as you have a marginal view of the eye corners or a sliver of skin under the lower eyelid, you can determine whether or not cheek raiser is occurring.
 Similar concepts apply to the other actions I have listed in the images below.

 NOTE TO READERS: I left Facebook in late 2019, because the entire AR/VR organization would only offer me short-term employment.